 - Failure to contact or cooperate with any medical review process, including, but not limited to:

-NOTE: Refer to Income Maintenance Manual section 0240.010.15 for information on participants who refuse or fail to cooperate with the testing process.
+NOTE: Refer to Income Maintenance Manual section 0240.010.15 No Shows and Refusal to Cooperate with the Testing Process for information on participants who refuse or fail to cooperate with the testing process.